Water and Sewerage Program

 ||Cabbage Tree Island

 The 3 special purposes Communities are:

 - The Farm – Worimi

 In 2004, NSW Health established a working group to investigate infrastructure needs in discrete Aboriginal communities.

-The 2007 report of the working group led to a full water and sewerage survey in each discrete Aboriginal communities.
+The 2007 report of the working group led to a full water and sewerage survey in each discrete Aboriginal community.